3 Exam Strategies

 Some of you might have encountered resources online about the use of acronyms.
 If you use the following acronyms, be careful not to become so focused on using the acronym that it impacts your ability to answer the question in a timely manner.

-Acronyms might help the questions you are stuck on versus used for every application/reasoning question.
+Acronyms might help with the questions you are stuck on versus being used for every application/reasoning question.

 Tip: Write down the acronyms on the erasable note board instead of trying to remember the acronyms while taking the exam.